Global Health Initiatives

 Global Health Initiatives (GHIs) are humanitarian initiatives that raise and disburse additional funds for infectious diseases – such as AIDS, tuberculosis, and malaria – for immunizations and for strengthening health systems in developing countries.
 GHIs classify a type of global initiative, which is defined as an organized effort integrating the involvement of organizations, individuals, and stakeholders around the world to address a global issue (i.e.: climate change, human rights, etc.).

 History

-The initial Global Health Initiative was launched by Kofi Annan at the annual meeting of the World Economic Forumin 2002.
+The initial Global Health Initiative was launched by Kofi Annan at the annual meeting of the World Economic Forum in 2002.
 Annan stated that the GHI's mission was to engage businesses in public-private partnerships to tackle HIV/AIDS, tuberculosis, malaria, and health systems.